-The council is working in partnership with the clinical commissioning groups, district councils, and the voluntary and community sector in Buckinghamshire to deliver new models of service based on prevention and early intervention.
+The council continues to work in partnership with the clinical commissioning groups, district councils, and the voluntary and community sector in Buckinghamshire to deliver new models of service based on prevention and early intervention.
 This is being designed to address the limitations of the current system by placing a greater emphasis on maintaining people's independence and resilience and preventing deterioration into substantial or critical categories of need.

-We believe that everyone has the right to good health and care and we want people living in the county to be healthy, happy and resilient and have access to high quality services if they are needed.
-The A&FW Portfolio Plan (2014/15) commits to delivering these outcomes:
+The refreshed commissioning strategies for Adult Social Care are committed to delivering the Portfolio Plan (2015/16) outcomes: